 That’s it!
 Your location profiles are set up.

-Our next release will be an automatic profile assignment.
+It is also possible to automatically assigning users to a location profile.
 Via your Active Directory, you can automatically assign profiles based on department, business unit, job title, home base, and/or country.
-When adding people to a profile (location or access) you can select automatic profile assignment.
-Both methods can exist next to each other.
-Please contact your customer success manager if you would like to implement the new automatic profile assignment.
+When adding people to a profile (location or quota) you can select automatic profile assignment.
+Both methods can exists next to each other.
+If you want more information, take a look at the dedicated article written about it here and get in touch with your Customer Success Manager if you would like to implement it.

 - Try to keep the number of groups limited, by combining as many groups as possible with similar access needs.